astronomer/docs/software/deploy-code-overview.md

 Deploying code is the process of pushing code to an Astronomer Software Deployment.
 A code deploy can include an entire Astro project as a Docker image, or just the code in your Astro project `dags` directory.
 Astronomer Software supports a few different methods for deploying code to a Deployment.
 You can:

 - Deploy [project images](deploy-cli.md) or [DAGs only](deploy-dags.md) using the Astro CLI.
-Deploying a project image is the only way to deploy Airflow-level configurations and dependencies to a Deployment.
+Deploying a project image is the only way to deploy Apache Airflow®-level configurations and dependencies to a Deployment.
 - Deploy DAGs using an [NFS volume](deploy-nfs.md).
 - Deploy DAGs using [Git sync](deploy-git-sync.md).